miukimiu/miukimiu/README.md

 In a nutshell,

-- 🔭 I’m currently working at [Elastic](https://elastic.github.io/) as a Product Designer who codes.
+- 🔭 I currently work at [Elastic](https://elastic.github.io/) as a Product Designer who codes.
 - 🤔 I love contributing to and helping out other open-source projects.
 - 🎧 I recorded a Hip-Hop song called [Fork this](https://github.com/miukimiu/fork-this) to encourage women to follow their passion.
 - 🎤 I talked at some of the biggest React conferences around the world!
 Check them out on my [website](https://www.miukimiu.com/).